thunderbird2009/software_designs/bookstore_design/bookstore_recommendations.md

 ### 4. How Book Profile is Processed

-The answer depends on the method being used.
+The method used determines how a book's profile is processed.
 In the **traditional method**, the structure of a book profile is largely flattened into a "bag of keywords with weights."
 However, in the **modern embeddings approach** that we've designed, the structure is handled in a much more sophisticated way.

-Let's break down the two approaches.
+The two approaches are broken down below.

 ---